bryokim/poetry-galore/README.md

 ## Starting up the application

-To run the application, you first need to clone this repository.
+To run the application, you first need to clone this [repository](<https://github.com/bryokim/poetry-galore>) and run `cd poetry-galore`.

 Next you need to install all the requirements required to run the application.